Background pattern

 • Oxytocin used during childbirth.

-• Diuretics (medications that increase urine production).
+• Diuretics (medications that increase the amount of urine excreted).

 Use in children